 In your finger prick blood test kit

-Alcohol prep, 2 lancets, bandage, gauze pad, collection card, blood sample return bag, and return mailer envelope (with a test requisition form inside).
+Alcohol prep, 2 lancets, bandage, gauze pad, collection card, blood sample return bag, and return mailer envelope.

 Keep in mind:

 Keep others from coming into contact with your blood.